cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 g++ container.cc -o container
 ```

-This will generate our binary called *container*, that we should execute by doing:
+This will generate our binary called *container*, that we can now execute by doing:

 ```sh
 ./container